 ...
 Afterwards over lunch I asked Sharon how she managed to look so fresh and upbeat at the end of her 13 mile journey.
 She said that her goal was to stay tuned in physically and mentally during the race; to listen to what her instincts and body were telling her and to move through the course at a pace where she felt energized yet comfortable. ...

 Monarch butterly on Bellevue Street in West Roxbury today.
 About 20 minutes later, I saw a monarch (the same one?) heading north over the West Roxbury library.

 If you're going to park illegally, do it right and break two laws at once, as shown here on Centre Street in West Roxbury today.
 Bonus points if you're wearing a law-enforcement or guard uniform.

-The other day I was having trouble connecting to our access point from our back porch (those durn metal door- and window frames!).
-Out of curiosity, I turned on site survey and saw three other addresses pop up - all un-encrypted and one offering direct access to somebody's PC.
+I was surprised the other day when I was having trouble connecting to our access point from our back porch (those durn metal door- and window frames!) and out of curiosity, turned on site survey and saw three other addresses pop up - all un-encrypted and one offering direct access to somebody's PC.
 Since we don't have all that many neighboring houses, it would probably be pretty easy to figure out who the networks belong to and talk to them about, at a minimum, turning WEP on.
 Should I?